 The City may impose a fine equal to the original arts requirement as a penalty for non maintenance if administrative remedies do not result in proper maintenance.
 There are instances when public art installations have been neglected and are in desperate need of repair.
 The CIty, through its Code Compliance division, notifies HOA's and property owners if the condition of their artwork is in question.
 This program ensures that previously installed public art maintain its integrity and does not become visual blight.

-For questions about the Urban Art Program please contact Rebecca Ehemann, Public Art Coordinator, 323-848-6846 or firstname.lastname@example.org.
+For questions about the Urban Art Program please contact Rebecca Ehemann, Public Art Administrator, 323-848-6846 or firstname.lastname@example.org.

 Americans for the Arts - Why Public Art Matters (2018)

 Americans for the Arts Public Art Network - The only professional network dedicated to advancing public art

 Public Art Coalition of Southern California - a regional network of public art administrators and consultants

 Image above: "Dream Catcher" by Janet Echelman at 8500 Sunset Blvd.
 (The Jeremy Hotel)